 - 1. Improved Anti-Cancer Treatments.
-Improved chemotherapy regimens for cancers not curable by surgery or radiation.
-This is the primary focus of the Company. - 2.
+Improved chemotherapy regimens for cancers not curable by surgery or radiation is the primary focus of the Company. - 2.
 Improved Anti-Fungal Treatments.
 New drug treatments for the management of life-threatening fungal infections in immuno-suppressed patients such as those with HIV-AIDS or undergoing bone marrow transplantation are needed due to the constant development of drug resistance in these organisms.
 More effective and less toxic drugs are also needed for the management of skin and particularly nail fungi that affect tens of millions of people worldwide.
-The Company is actively evaluating the activity of several compounds against different fungal pathogens.
+The Company has demonstrated the activity of several compounds against different fungal pathogens, and is seeking a partner to develop one lead compound for chemical evaluation.

-- 3. Treatments for Neurodegenerative Diseases.
-Most experts believe that at present there are no significantly effective drugs available for the delay of progression as well as prevention of the common neurodegenerative diseases, including Alzheimer's Disease, Parkinson's Disease, and Amyotrophic Lateral Sclerosis Disease (ALS, or Lou Gehrig's Disease), among a host of rarer chronic diseases of the brain.
+- 3. Treatments for Neurodegenerative Diseases Most experts believe that at present there are no significantly effective drugs available for the delay of progression as well as prevention of the common neurodegenerative diseases, including Alzheimer's Disease, Parkinson's Disease, and Amyotrophic Lateral Sclerosis Disease (ALS, or Lou Gehrig's Disease), among a host of rarer chronic diseases of the brain.
 The Company is exploring mechanisms to evaluate its compounds for these activities with experts in the field, in academic or other not-for-profit settings. - 4.
 Biomarker Assays for Diagnosis, Prognosis, and Assessing Treatment Benefit.
 Improved assays for biomarkers of specific cancers in the body fluids, primarily blood, for the diagnosis of cancers at stages when cure is possible through surgery and/or radiotherapy.
 Such assays might also be useful for assessing therapeutic effectiveness of treatment before gross reappearance of disease; and, assays for the molecular classification of otherwise indistinguishable tumor types would be helpful for selection of treatment and also potentially for estimation of prognosis.
-Resources permitting, the Company will determine whether the biomarkers of interest are present in the serum (other fluids) in most if not all of a small number of patients with the same cancer and will explore the interest of a large diagnostic company to undertake clinical development.
+Resources permitting, the Company will need collaboration with a large diagnostic company to undertake clinical development.
 Development of biomarkers for useful clinical assays is a complex and expensive process.